avrecum/git-password-manager/README.md

 Once you start gpm, you will be asked for your master password.
 Type it in and hit enter.

 Interaction with gpm happens through a command line interface.
-For every password you store, you must specify a service, e.g. "google", and a password, e.g. "example@gmail.com".
+For every password you store, you must specify a service, e.g. "google", and a username, e.g. "example@gmail.com".
 After every change, the database is re-encrypted and written to disk.
 ### copy
 To copy a password to the clipboard, type